top of page

 The starting point is simple.
 A welcome flow that introduces the boutique to anyone new to the list.
 A post-appointment flow that thanks the bride, asks for a review, and shares the next steps.
 A nurture flow for brides who enquired but haven't booked.
 And a referral flow for past brides who can introduce you to their friends.

-If you take one thing from this letter, it's this: every bride who fills in your enquiry form should be receiving at least three emails from you in the following two weeks.
+If you take one thing from this, it's this: every bride who fills in your enquiry form should be receiving at least three emails from you in the following two weeks.
 Not sales emails.
 Just thoughtful, warm communication that keeps you in her head while she's deciding where to book.

 Paid advertising, used carefully